 (Hagman) Ellis, J., Fosdick, B.K., Rasmussen, C. (2016).
 Women 1.5 Times More Likely to Leave STEM Pipeline after Calculus Compared to Men: Lack of Mathematical Confidence a Potential Culprit.
 PLoS ONE 11(7): e0157447. doi:10.1371/journal.pone.0157447

 Johnson, E., (Hagman) Ellis, J., & Rasmussen, C. (2015).
 It's About Time: The Relationships between Coverage and Instructional Practices in College Calculus.
 International Journal of Mathematical Education in Science and Technology, 1-14.

 (Hagman) Ellis, J., Hanson, K., Nuñez, G., & Rasmussen, R. (2015).
 Beyond Plug and Chug: an Analysis of Calculus I Homework.
 International Journal of Research in Undergraduate Mathematics Education.
 DOI 10.1007/s40753-015-0012-z

 (Hagman) Ellis, J., Kelton, M., & Rasmussen, C. (2014).
 Student perception of pedagogy and persistence in calculus.
 ZDM.
 46 (4)., pp. 661-673.

-MPWR: Mentoring and Partnerships for Women in RUME (Research in Undergradaute Mathematics Education) is a seminar that I helped create, organize, and run in February 2014, 2015, and 2016.
-We recently got NSF funding (THANK YOU!) for three more years of this awesome event.
-MPWR 2017 will be happening in San Diego this February.
+MPWR: Mentoring and Partnerships for Women in RUME (Research in Undergradaute Mathematics Education) is a seminar that I helped create, organize, and run in February 2014, 2015, 2016, and 2017.
+We recieved NSF funding (THANK YOU!) for three more years of this awesome event.
+MPWR 2018 will be happening in San Diego in February.
 Please visit the website for more info!